openedx/docs.openedx.org/source/educators/references/resources_for_course_teams.rst

 Wikis and Web Sites
 *******************

-The Open edX product team maintains public product roadmaps on `the Open edX Portal <https://openedx.org/>` and `the Open edX Commnity <https://openedx.org/community/>`_.
+The Open edX product team maintains public product roadmaps at this `public roadmap <https://github.com/orgs/openedx/projects/4>`_and, you can get involved with defining the roadmap by joining the `Product Working Group <https://openedx.atlassian.net/wiki/spaces/OEPM/overview>`_.